TelemetryDeck/docs/tql/funnels.md

 }
 ```

-This is all very much up to you and how you set up your signals in the first place – it might require some experimentation with queries until you settle for good ones.
+This is all up to you and how you set up your signals in the first place–it might require some experimentation with queries until you settle for good ones.
 For the rest of this example, we will use our two steps of `appLaunchedByNotification` and `dataEntered` as examples.

 Once you have an idea how to express the stages of your funnel, we can write the individual aspects of our query: